brandur/sorg/content/articles/acid.md

 could have validated step one successfully before moving on to create a duplicated record.

 {{Figure "Without guaranteed consistency, there's nothing to stop the database from transitioning to an invalid state."
-(NewImgSrcAndAlt "/assets/images/acid/consistency.svg" "Without guaranteed consistency, there's nothing to stop the database from transitioning to an invalid state.")}}
+(ImgSrcAndAlt "/assets/images/acid/consistency.svg" "Without guaranteed consistency, there's nothing to stop the database from transitioning to an invalid state.")}}

 You can solve this problem on an ACID database in multiple
 ways: